-

 Routine Sampling: Lead and Copper Rule

-Lead and Copper samples must be collected and submitted to the Division according to your system’s monitoring schedule and Sample Site Plan.
+Lead and Copper samples must be collected and submitted to the Utah Division of Drinking Water according to your system’s monitoring schedule and Sample Site Plan.
 Failure to submit samples will result in a violation and 50 IPS points added to the systems IPS total.
-How to Collect a Lead and Copper Sample List of Labs Sampling Procedure Guidance …
+How to Collect a Lead and Copper Sample Monitoring Schedules…

 Sample Site Plan: Lead and Copper Rule

-All community and non-transient non-community public water systems are required have and maintain an approved LCR Sample Site Plan.
-The Division has created an easy to use template that can be used and submitted through a waterlink portal account.
-How to Create a LCR Sample Site Plan Step 1: Create a portal account Follow the …
+All community and non-transient non-community public water systems are required to have and maintain an approved LCR Sample Site Plan.
+The Utah Division of Drinking Water has created an easy to use template that can be used and submitted through a WaterLink portal account.
+How to Create a LCR Sample Site Plan Step 1: Create…

 Lead and Copper Rule